solo-io/gloo/docs/content/guides/security/auth/extauth/passthrough_auth/http/_index.md

           # If this and allowed_upstream_headers are empty, by default, no authorization response headers are added to the upstream request.
           # Header names cannot be included in both allowed_upstream_headers and allowed_upstream_headers_to_overwrite.
           allowedClientHeadersOnDenied: string[]
+        # Configure simple or mutual TLS when connecting to the passthrough server.
+To configure simple TLS, use tlsConfig: {}.
+        tlsConfig:
+          # The reference to the Kubernetes secret with the mutual TLS credentials.
+          secretRef:
+            # The name of the Kubernetes secret that holds the TLS certificates for mutual TLS authentication.
+            name:
+            # The namespace of the Kubernetes secret that holds the TLS certificates for mutual TLS authentication.
+            namespace:
+          # Set additional TLS parameters.
+          sslParams:
+            # The minimum TLS protocol version to use.
+            minimumProtocolVersion:
+            # The maximum TLS protocol version to allow.
+            maximumProtocolVersion:
 ```